-Grammarly will point out your spelling errors, but it will also identify grammatical errors – which is invaluable for polishing up your copy.
+Grammarly will point out your spelling errors, but it will also identify grammatical errors – which is invaluable for polishing your copy.
 You can download the desktop app, but there’s also a browser extension that will allow you to get corrections while you write on social media and other sites.

 There is a free version available but, of course, the paid version offers a more extensive range of review features.
-If you’re not a seasoned writer, then we’d suggest the upgrade on this one!
+If you’re not a seasoned writer, we’d suggest the upgrade on this one!

 CoSchedule – headline analyzer

-It is completely free to use and comes with a free browser extension too.
+It’s completely free to use and comes with a free browser extension too.